HardeepKaur21/OOP-with-Java/README.md

 There are mainly 3 projects in this repository.

-Wordle: the viral game from last year was simulated using java and data sctructures alone.
+<i>Wordle:</i> the viral game from last year was simulated using java and data sctructures alone.

 Wordle Helper: this code is supposed to help a player playing wordle by suggesting potential words that can be the answer